-, 2023 Total cash outflow for leases \$ 2,126 2,076
+2 2024 2023 Total cash outflow for leases \$ 1,190 2,126

-(i) Buildings leases
+Buildings leases (i)

 The Company leases buildings for its plants, office space and retail stores.
-The leases of office space and retail stores typically run for a period of 5 years.
+The leases of office space and retail stores typically run for a period of 5 to 6 years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.